 - The option to continue in the future if there is a success.
 This is important if you do find that you are able to gain traction.
 You invest some now (as I suggest, $1,000 and 6 months), and if it’s a fruitful investment, then you can choose to invest more later.

 - The ability to learn more before committing more resources.
-Because you are pushing the go-no go decision into a future period, you’re able to learn more about what your market will bear for whatever you’re offering and to reduce the uncertainty about whether or not you will succeed.
+Because you are pushing the go-no-go decision into a future period, you’re able to learn more about what your market will bear for whatever you’re offering and reduce the uncertainty about whether or not you will succeed.

 The obvious desired outcome of the real option is that you hit a rich vein of need in the market and people are flocking to your door to buy whatever it is that you are providing.
 This decision is easy; you quit your day job and now you have a new day job.
 You trade one boss (or a few bosses) for several – your customers.